Refried Black Beans

 Why You'll Love this Recipe

-- This easy refried black beans recipe is loaded full of protein.
+- It's a side dish you can feel good about.
+These easy refried beans are loaded with protein.
 It is a great way to make a meal more filling and hearty.

-- Making refried beans from scratch means that you can ensure there are no additives or preservatives.
+- You have all the control.
+Making refried beans from scratch means that you can ensure there are no additives or preservatives.
 Not to mention, you can adjust the ingredients to fit your personal preferences or dietary restrictions.

-- Most of the ingredients needed to make this recipe are things that you likely already have in your pantry.
+- You probably have most of the ingredients already have in your pantry.
 You may just need to run out and grab queso fresco!

 Ingredients